arzano/blackqueen/README.md

 - [http://scid.sourceforge.net/](http://scid.sourceforge.net/)
 - [http://www.playwitharena.de/](http://www.playwitharena.de/)

-## Trainig Results
+## Training Results

-The engine has been evaluated using XY.
+The engine has been evaluated using another loosing chess engine.
 In the following plot you can see the number of wins of BlackQueen in percent depending on the number of training steps.

 <p align="center"><img src="https://raw.githubusercontent.com/mmagorsc/blackqueen/master/docs/results.png" width="600"></p>